Prince Charles, Camilla kick off Canadian tour in Iqaluit

 “Your visit means a great deal to us,” Johnston said as he thanked the couple for their contributions to Canada.

 Indigenous Affairs Minister Carolyn Bennett also welcomed the royal couple, noting they would meet inspiring indigenous youth during their visit.
 “I wish you a wonderful visit with us in Canada,” Bennett said.

+Charles said he and his wife couldn’t be happier to be back in Canada.

+“Arriving here today brings back the happiest of memories chiefly because this is where I began my first visit to this great country almost 50 years ago,” he said.

+“I have never forgotten the warmth of the welcome from the Inuit people, which made me feel instantly at home as indeed I have with all Canadians on my subsequent visits.”

-Charles said he and his wife couldn’t be happier to be back in Canada, and that he hopes the celebration of Confederation’s 150th anniversary will encourage all Canadians to look forward with hope and inspiration.
+The prince said he hopes the celebration of Confederation’s 150th anniversary will encourage all Canadians to look forward with hope and inspiration.

-“I’m sure Canadians will celebrate the party and we are so very touched ... to join you.”
+“Each time I visit Canada, I see the strength and resilience of the people who live here,” he said.
+“The importance of their indigenous traditions and the vision and drive that helped shape this extraordinary nation.

+“I pray that the celebration of 150 years of Confederation will encourage all Canadians not just to look back with pride, but also to look forward with hope and inspiration.”

 As part of his 18th visit to Canada, the prince is also meeting with groups focused on the promotion and preservation of the Inuit language including Pirurvik — a non-government centre that bears a name meaning “place of growth.”